 - Too Many Low-Carb Treats

-Coconut flour, almond flour and Psyllium husks seem like a life saver in the world of Keto, but know that you can eat too many low-carb treats.
+Carb replacements (cauli, coconut/almond flour recipes, pasta replacements, keto fries and fauxtatoes) seem like a life saver in the world of Keto, but you can easily eat too many low-carb treats.
 Going keto or low-carb doesn’t mean you can feast 24 hours a day on low-carb breads, cupcakes or muffins.
-Although these items may have low carb values, they can add up and they may still cause cravings.
-You should keep these items as ‘on program’ rewards and not daily food items.
-Your base diet should centre around real food; eggs, fish, meat, leafy vegetables, cheese and some nuts.

 - You’re close to your goal weight